wangwenx190/build-scripts/README.md

 ## win-build-openssl.bat
 A Windows batch script to help you build OpenSSL.
-You have to install Perl before run this script.
+You have to install [Perl](https://www.activestate.com/activeperl) before running this script.

 **Usage**
 1. Open cmd or power shell.